qerttu/teensy_midibox/README.md

 This little project of mine was intended for the following use cases:
 - allow (global) transpose and octaves for my 4 synths
-- note mapping between Volca sample to MPC1000
+- note mapping between Volca sample and MPC1000
-- allow saving option via sysex for launchpad pro custom firmware (thirtytwo)
+- allow saving option via sysex for my step sequencer Launchpad pro (with custom firmware "thirtytwo")
 - provide midi clock to my setup

 Schematics